anacweeks/anacweeks.github.io/_pages/inprogress.md

 "The Political Consequences of the Mental Load."
 Working paper.
 Revise & resubmit.
 2023 Women, Gender, and Politics Research Section Award for best paper presented at 2022 APSA annual meeting

 “The New Defenders of Gender Equality?
 The Representation of Women's Interests in Populist Radical Right Parties.”
 Revise & resubmit (with Bonnie Meguid, Miki Kittilson, and Hilde Coffé).

 "Gender Quota Laws and Women in Cabinets."
-[Working paper](assets/pdf/Barnes_Venturini_Weeks_61224.pdf){:target="_blank"} (with Tiffany Barnes and Giulia Venturini).
+Working paper (with Tiffany Barnes and Giulia Venturini).
+Preprint: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577

 "Thinly Veiled: The Use of Femonationalist Speech in European Parliaments."
 Working paper (with Jorge Fernandes and Bonnie M. Meguid).